neptune-mutual-blue/protocol/docs/SafeMath.md

 **SafeMath**

 Wrappers over Solidity's arithmetic operations.
- NOTE: `SafeMath` is no longer needed starting with Solidity 0.8.
-The compiler now has built in overflow checking.
+ NOTE: `SafeMath` is generally not needed starting with Solidity 0.8, since the compiler now has built in overflow checking.

 ## Functions